 - Individual or community-run fundraising events

-Athletes in need of sport equipment can also contact the Ontario Para Network and make use of our Wheelchair Loans Program.
+Athletes or clubs in need of sport equipment can also contact the Ontario Para Network and make use of our Wheelchair Loans Program.
 For a low monthly fee, ONPARA members can rent a sport wheelchair in order to try out a new sport or continue playing the sport they love!
 We want to make sure that the cost of equipment is never a barrier to participation in our sports.

 Are you currently participating as an athlete in para sport?
 Do you have Cerebral Palsy?
 Are you currently on a high-performance pathway?

 The application deadline date is June 30, 2023 at 17:00 EST. Applications received after that time will not be accepted.